KunkelAlexander/KunkelAlexander.github.io/_posts/2024-18-02-when-fourier-fails-gram-fourier-extension-post.md

 {%- endhighlight -%}

 ## Remaining issues
 Fourier extensions of the third kind can be very accurate when overcollocation and iterative refinement are used.
 This accuracy comes at a price, however: A typical SVD factorisation requires $$\mathcal{O}(N^3)$$ operations.
 The iteration refinement adds $$\mathcal{O}(2 N^2 + 2 N_{coll}^2)$$ operations per iteration.
-The overcollocation requirement dictates that the resolution in the extension domain is lower than in the physical domain.
+The overcollocation requirement dictates that $$\Delta x$$ is at least halved in the extension domain compared to the physical domain.
 When the number of collocation points is limited as in the case of interpolation or a PDE solver, the requirements of Fourier extensions of the third kind can be hardly met and are computationally prohibitively expensive.
 In addition, my own numerical experiments indicate that numerical stability of a PDE solver built with this method is an issue.
 Lastly, there are no analytical convergence guarantees for Fourier extensions of the third kind.
 Fortunately, all of these issues are resolved by Gram-Fourier extensions that we are going to look at in the last part of this series.